partigabor/spice/content/_index.md

 ## How to Cite

-As the Ph.D. dissertation is under review and revision, and related papers are still in manuscript form, please only cite the website if you really must.
+As the thesis is under revision, and related papers are still in manuscript form, you can cite the website.

 #### In APA 7<sup>th</sup> style:

 {{< hint info >}}
 Parti, G. (n.d.). *Home*.
-Spices & Spice Terminology Database.
+Spices & Spice Terminology Database 1.0 (beta).
 Retrieved December 12, 2022, https://partigabor.github.io/spice/
 {{< /hint >}}